Unified Inference on Moment Restrictions with Nuisance Parameters: Introduction

+In this paper, we propose a unified testing framework for moment restrictions with nuisance parameters that is broadly applicable to various settings.
+The critical values of our test are constructed using the numerical delta methods developed by \citet{hong2018numerical} and \citet{chen2019inference} who provide novel methodologies for addressing nonstandard testing issues.\footnote{More discussions on this topic can be found in \citet{dumbgen1993nondifferentiable}, \citet{andrews2000inconsistency}, \citet{hirano2012impossibility}, \citet{hansen2017regression}, and \citet{fang2019inference}.
+Other discussions and applications of related bootstrap methods can be found in \citet{beare2015nonparametric}, \citet{Beare2016global}, \citet{Seo2016tests}, \citet{Beare2015improved}, \citet{chen2019improved}, \citet{hong2020numerical}, \citet{Beare2017improved}, and \citet{sun2018ivvalidity}.} The proposed method in the paper effectively circumvents the estimation of nuisance parameters, thus providing a general and robust inferential tool for different settings where nuisance parameters are present.
+A comparison between the proposed test and existing approaches in conditional moment restriction models with weak instruments demonstrates that the test can achieve performance improvement.

-In the present paper, we contribute to the literature by suggesting new test procedures that improve over the classical approaches for testing general parametric transformations.
-The proposed approach successfully avoids the need to estimate the nuisance parameters, and thus offers a robust diagnostic device to deal with the generalized two samples and multiple samples problems.
-We summarize the main features of the proposed test as follows: (i) It is case-independent; (ii) it is asymptotically size controlled and consistent against a broad class of alternatives to the null, while being free of the estimation of the nuisance parameters; (iii) it works for both independent (multiple) samples and paired samples; and (iv) the bootstrap test procedure is simple and unified.
+We summarize the main features of the proposed test as follows: (i) It is case-independent; (ii) it is free of the estimation of nuisance parameters, and is particularly appealing in cases where desirable estimation is challenging; (iii) it is asymptotically size controlled and consistent against a broad class of alternatives to the null; (iv) it works for both independent and dependent samples; (v) the bootstrap test procedure is simple.